reflective-dk/re-docs/docs/integrations/talentsoft.md

 Employees, Situation, Units, Geographic Locations and so on.

-All of them are converted to REflective canoncial model and made usavble to integrate with ANY downstream system.
+All of them are converted to Reflective canonical model and made usable to integrate with any downstream system.

-This means any integration mentioned in this documentation is ready to to go!
+## Process
+In this sample TalentSoft integration, data is fetched per

+## Model

+## Interaction